 Lightroom (1TB) – US$9.99/mo

-Lightroom (1TB) plan is the most basic plan you can choose that gives access to Lightroom.
+Lightroom (1TB) plan is the most basic plan you can purchase that gives you access to Lightroom.

 Based on features, Lightroom (1TB) plan is the most suitable for photographers who only need Lightroom and love cloud-based backups.
 However, I prefer Lightroom Classic over Lightroom CC – hence, I highly recommend Photography plan (see below).

 1TB (one terabyte) of storage is plenty for every photographer.
-This way, you can store approximately 20,000 images or 200,000 JPEGs.
+This way, you can store approximately 20,000 raw photographs or 200,000 JPEGs.
 By storing your images in the cloud, you give yourself an option to access them across all your devices and continue your work.

 If you ever find yourself needing more space for your photos, you can easily boost your cloud storage to 2TB, 5TB, or 10TB for US$9.99/month per terabyte.